Accountant help – why we are an investment

 This month features pieces on: The importance of “tax residency” Changes to preservation age CGT and foreign residents: complex rules apply!
 Selling a small business operated through a company – sell the shares or sell the assets?
 Spouse contributions splitting Breaking up (by text) is hard to do Small business energy incentive Our Newsletter can be found here: GARTLY-August-2024 Contact us on 03 9597 9966 if you have any questions relating to matters raised in any of our Client Newsletters.

-A Trust vs Company is a decision many business startups need to consider Choosing the right business structure is crucial to impacting your company's operations, taxation, liability, and future growth.
+A Trust vs Company is a decision many business startups need to consider when determining their trading vehicle.
+Choosing the right business structure is crucial to impacting your business operations, taxation, liability, and future growth.
 Family Trusts and Companies (typically Proprietary Limited or Pty Ltd companies) are two popular structures.
-We stress that Family Trusts are for family affairs but suitable for non-family ownership where two non-related partners enter business.
-Trust vs. Company: Each entity has advantages and considerations, and don't be surprised if the best structure is one of each.
-Here's a comprehensive overview to help you make an informed decision:What is a [...]
+We stress that Family Trusts are for family affairs, but suitable for non-family ownership where two non-related partners enter into a business.
+Trust vs Company: Each entity type has advantages and considerations, and don't be surprised if the best structure is one of each.
+Here's a comprehensive overview to help [...]
 READ MORE

 Go to Top